-Rev. Dr. Barber graduated Cum Laude from North Carolina Central University (NCCU) in Durham, N.C., receiving a B.A. in Political Science.
-He received a Master of Divinity degree from Duke University, was a Benjamin Mays Fellow and a Dean scholar.
-Rev. Dr. Barber has a Doctoral degree from Drew University in Madison, New Jersey, with a concentration in Public Policy and Pastoral Care and he has receives an Honorary Doctorate of Humane Letters from NCCU.
+Rev. Dr. Barber graduated cum laude from North Carolina Central University (NCCU) in Durham, N.C., receiving a B.A. in Political Science.
+He received a Master of Divinity degree from Duke University, where he was a Benjamin Mays Fellow and a Dean scholar.
+Rev. Dr. Barber has a doctoral degree from Drew University in Madison, New Jersey, with a concentration in Public Policy and Pastoral Care, and he has received an Honorary Doctorate of Humane Letters from NCCU.
 The Honorable Governor Beverly Purdue presented Rev. Dr. Barber with the Order of the Long Leaf Pine, North Carolina’s highest citizenship award presented to outstanding North Carolinians who have a proven record of service to the state.

 Rev. Dr. Barber has served as the Executive Director of N.C.
 Human Relations Commission, State of North Carolina.

 Rev. Dr. Barber has also served as an adjunct instructor at N.C.
 Wesleyan, North Carolina Central University and Duke Divinity School.
 He is currently the site Dean for Apex School of Theology.

 Rev. Dr. Barber has served on the trustee boards of two colleges and is an MIT Mel King Community Fellow for Community and Economic CoLab.